Worthington Kilbourne High School: Black Watch

 Black Watch make it their goal to attend at least one home game/match/meet of every WKHS team, one performance of each of the WKHS performing arts groups, and otherwise encourage the efforts of their fellow students in their diverse pursuits.
 Events which Black Watch members are encouraged to attend are published on a register called “The Watch List.”

 When Kilbourne Black Watch members attend an event, they dress in black and sometimes paint their faces royal blue in the manner of the Scottish warriors in the film “Braveheart.”
 Some members sport a standardized black T-shirt.
 The front features the Kilbourne Black Watch flag, a black WKHS “K” emblazoned upon the Cross of St. Andrew, the flag of Scotland.
 The back features the regimental badge of the actual Black Watch regiment in royal blue and white, with the name “Kilbourne” visible across the base of the badge.
 The back also features the slogan “Alba Gu Bra!
 Kilburnie Gu Bra!” which means, “Scotland Forever!
 Kilbourne Forever!”
 The Kilbourne Black Watch thus honors the Scottish legacy of the school’s namesake, the Rev. James Kilbourne.

 Battle of Hard Road

 One of WKHS' biggest rivals is just 2.5 miles down the road.
 Every year, Worthington Kilbourne High School and Dublin Scioto High School face off in a football game known as the Battle of Hard Road.
 The winning team is awarded bragging rights for a year as well as a chunk of pavement from Hard Road (the street both schools are on) that serves as a trophy.
 The two schools first played each other in 1995 and have faced off every year since.

 Throughout the rivalry, Kilbourne and Scioto have each won 10 regular season games.
 These teams have also competed against each other in the playoffs three times, Kilbourne came out on top in 2004 and 2013 while Scioto won in 2014.
-The rivalry between these two schools is present in all sports, but is strongest on the football field.